Debriding your electric bike: what you need to know beforehand and how to go about it

 Some technically savvy people may attempt to reprogram the motor controller software to remove the speed limit.
 This method requires programming skills and a thorough understanding of how the electrical systems of EABs work.

 Each of these methods presents significant risks.
-Not only is unbridling illegal, it can also damage the bike, increase the risk of accidents, and have severe financial and legal consequences for the bike owner.
+Not only is unbridling illegal, it can also damage the bike, increase the risk of accidents, and have severe financial consequences and legal risk for the bike owner.

 Risks associated with unbridling